Current Research Areas

 Mechanisms and origins of fMRI signals/networks

 fMRI signals have complex neural and physiological underpinnings.
-In one avenue, we work on characterizing the effects of systemic physiological processes on fMRI signals and their long-range correlation patterns, translating this knowledge into tools for improving the sensitivity and interpretation of fMRI studies.
-Secondly, to probe the mechanisms supporting large-scale network organization, we integrate fMRI with complementary biological measures and targeted manipulations of neural circuits.
+In one avenue, we work on parsing the variability of fMRI signals and their long-range correlation patterns, translating this knowledge into tools for improving the sensitivity and interpretation of fMRI studies.
+Secondly, to probe the mechanisms supporting large-scale network organization and function, we integrate fMRI with complementary biological measures and targeted manipulations of neural circuits.

 Selected publications: